Family Asks For Help Finding Deadly Shooting Suspect, Ending Gun Violence

 After a month of letting police conduct their investigation while the family mourned their loss, Daugherty said it was time to come together in Williams’ honor.

-At a rally scheduled for Saturday at the Kasbah, Daugherty said the family will ask the community to come forward with any information they have.
+At a rally scheduled for Saturday, Daugherty said the family will ask the community to come forward with any information they have.
 The event is scheduled to start at 4 p.m.

 “There were so many people,” Daugherty said.
 “It is hard to understand why somebody doesn’t know who did this.”